Grooming & Bathing Basics

 A clean and well-groomed dog not only looks its best, but is often happier and healthier than a dog whose grooming has been neglected.
 Grooming doesn't mean spending a month's wages on an expensive doggy stylist or spending hours brushing a tangled coat on a wiggling dog.
-When done properly and consistently, simple regular maintenance can keep your dog looking and feeling like the top show dog in town.
+See how regular at-home dog grooming can help keep your dog looking and feeling like the top show dog in town.

 At least once a month, you'll need to trim your dog's toenails.
 It may be safest for you to have your vet or groomer show you the proper technique at first if you aren't comfortable but the scissor or guillotine style nail clippers available usually make this a relatively easy process.
-Keep a quick-stop solution on hand in case you trim a bit too far.
-The quick is the vein that runs into the claw and can sometimes be difficult to see on dogs with dark nails.
+Keep a quick-stop solution on hand in case you trim a bit too near the quick.
+This is the vein that runs into the claw, and can sometimes be difficult to see on dogs with dark nails.
 If cut, it can bleed and be painful for the dog for a few days.
 Remember to trim the front and back paws as well as the dewclaw if it is present on your dog.

 Cutting a dog's hair can be the most difficult part of home grooming but new electric clippers and instructional videos available today makes it much easier to extend the time between visits to the groomers.
 While you are using electric clippers, try to eliminate distractions like the doorbell, telephone calls, or visitors that can excite your dog any more than necessary.
 Always cut in the direction of the hair growth to avoid cutting your dog's skin and follow the directions for your clippers carefully for proper maintenance and recommendations.